POLITICS affect our lives every day in the real world and in the dog world. That's why issues became PROJECTS and informed owners get RESULTS

 HURRICANE KATRINA AUG.
 2005

-Katrina invaded the Gulf coast with an arsenal of wind and rain but the indomitable Diane Albers stood fast, reporting to TheDogPlace.org live from New Orleans.
+Katrina invaded the Gulf coast with 22 foot high waves and an arsenal of wind and rain but the indomitable Diane Albers stood fast, reporting to TheDogPlace.org live from New Orleans.

-August 30, 2005 / In the hurried calls to and from Louisiana, Mississippi and other Gulf Coast states, here’s a synopsis as of Tuesday afternoon as recorded live by Barbara J. Andrews, Editor-In-Chief, SAAB member, transcribed by Denise Flynn.
-September on-scene follow-up report here
+August 30, 2005 / In the hurried calls to and from Louisiana, AKC judge, mover and shaker, reported on-scene the damage and the horror.
+What follows was recorded live by Barbara J. Andrews, SAAB member, transcribed by Denise Flynn.
+Read the September on-scene HSUS follow-up here

 Diane advises "Please, don’t add to the confusion or complicate the rescue efforts, but DO ORGANIZE help!"
 She is organizing convoys from Florida and trying to help arrange similar efforts in neighboring states, particularly Texas.
 Her Group is "trying to locate people who stayed behind because they could not or would not evacuate and leave horses and other beloved animals to die."
 The reality is, some of those people died and not knowing who survived, if they are injured, where they are, well, it’s driving everyone crazy...